6d6f7274686f6e/dotfiles/README.md

 ## Installation
 This "installation guide" assumes you perform it on a *fresh* install.
 You'll most likely break things if you follow it blindly on an old one.

-Basically, all you have to do is copy the contents of the `HOME` folder into your home folder, `ETC` into `/etc/` (pay attention to any file you could overwrite), then read the following subsections, and reboot.
+Basically, all you have to do is copy the contents of the `files/home/` folder into your home folder, `files/etc/` into `/etc/`, ... (pay attention to any file you could overwrite), then read the following subsections, and reboot.

 ### rEFInd
 You'll have to install rEFInd on your own since it will be specific to your system.
 I personally use the `/boot/refind_linux.conf` file but I think this may depend on how you installed it.
-To use the same [theme](https://github.com/EvanPurkhiser/rEFInd-minimal/) as me, copy `BOOT/EFI/refind/themes/rEFInd-minimal` into `/boot/EFI/refind/themes/` and add `include themes/rEFInd-minimal/theme.conf` at the end of `/boot/EFI/refind/refind.conf`.
+To use the same [theme](https://github.com/EvanPurkhiser/rEFInd-minimal/) as me, copy `files/boot/EFI/refind/themes/rEFInd-minimal` into `/boot/EFI/refind/themes/` and add
+`include themes/rEFInd-minimal/theme.conf` at the end of `/boot/EFI/refind/refind.conf`.

 ### LightDM
 This is pretty straightforward.
 You just need to enable the `lightdm` service with `systemctl enable lightdm` (or whatever else you use on your system to enable a desktop manager)